eacton/CAGEF/Lesson_5/Lesson_5.md

 The __interpretation__ in our example is that the slope is the difference in mean serum cholesterol associated with a one year increase in age.

 With a straight line we are not, of course, plotting through all of our points, but rather the _mean_ of an outcome in y as a function of x.
-For example, there are values of cholestorol for about six 50 year-olds, and our line will fall somewhere close to the mean of these values.
+For example, there are values of cholesterol for about six 50 year-olds, and our line will fall somewhere close to the mean of these values.
 Values of y have a distribution at a given x, which we have assumed is normally distributed.

 Lastly, in this equation we also have some normally distributed error - sampling error exists in our estimates, because different estimates give different means.